Octavian's military campaigns in Illyricum: Historical context

 When Caesar was killed (Ides of March, 44 BC), the Dalmatians rebelled again, thinking that Roman power resided in the dictator who had just died, and they objected to paying tribute to the governor of Illyricum, Publius Vatinius.
 The latter, although he attempted to use force against them, was attacked and suffered the annihilation of as many as five of his cohorts.
 At the same time, the senate of Rome determined to transfer its army, along with the province of Macedonia and Illyricum to one of Caesar's assassins, Marcus Junius Brutus.
 Vatinius was, therefore, forced to fall back to Dyrrhachium, which was located in Macedonia, where the then governor, Gaius Antonius, brother of Mark, was also in serious trouble under Brutus' attack.
 A large part of Vatinius's forces defected and sided with Brutus, who then laid siege to Gaius Antonius at Apollonia.
 The fact, however, that they had to defend themselves against the armies of the triumvirs, Mark Antony and Octavian, who wanted to avenge Caesar's death and were gathering the necessary forces for the decisive clash, which later took place at Philippi (42 B.C.
 BC), did not allow the Romans to deal with the Illyrian rebels, although Vatinius was granted the triumph de Illyrico on July 31, 42 BC.

 In 40 BCE, following the defeat of Caesar's assassins and the creation of a second triumvirate, Octavian and Antony divided the Illyrian area with the pact of Brindisi.
 Octavian received the northern part and the entire Roman West (apart from proconsular Africa, left to Marcus Aemilius Lepidus), and Antony the southern part with Macedonia, along with the entire Roman East.
 The demarcation line was placed where the old Illyrian capital of Scodra was located.
-In 39 BC, Gaius Asinius Pollio, to whom Antony had entrusted the government of the province of Macedon as proconsul, penetrated the territory of the Parthians, leading a military campaign that brought the Romans final victory in the area around Dyrrachium, so much so that it earned him a triumph on October 28 of the same 39 BC.
-Wilkies argues that these operations were short-lived and conducted to keep the legions active, as opposed to leaving them idle in their winter quarters, as well as intended to punish the alliance the Parthians had previously concluded with Brutus.
+In 39 BC, Gaius Asinius Pollio, to whom Antony had entrusted the government of the province of Macedon as proconsul, penetrated the territory of the Parthini, leading a military campaign that brought the Romans final victory in the area around Dyrrachium, so much so that it earned him a triumph on October 28 of the same 39 BC.
+Wilkies argues that these operations were short-lived and conducted to keep the legions active, as opposed to leaving them idle in their winter quarters, as well as intended to punish the alliance the Parthini had previously concluded with Brutus.
 According to other Latin writers, however, the operations were conducted against the Delmatae, and at the end of the war weapons, flocks, and lands were confiscated from them, and Pollio was given the victorious title of Delmaticus.
 Moreover, Wilkes does not believe that Pollio could have fought against the Delmatae, as they were too far from the province of Macedonia, which belonged to Mark Antony's sphere of influence; much closer was Illyricum, which belonged to Octavian.